 How to improve your domain authority

 On page SEO involves optimising what’s already on your website.
-This is just one part of your overall SEO efforts.
+This is just one part of your overall efforts your SEO agency undertakes.

 Earning quality links back to your website is the other essential component.

 It’s no secret that Google looks to inbound links to rank the authority and trustworthiness of a domain.